smzapp/yanah-laravel-kwik-crud/README.md

 [
     'helper_text' => 'Sample text',

+    'defaultValue' => '', // we attached this for every field for edit page purposes.

-    // Other APIs/props may be applied using this notation 'others' => [
+    // Other props may be applied using this notation 'others' => [
         'wrapper' => [
             // We may customize the wrapper of label & input